National · Law Firm PPC

 For most law firms, LSAs deliver the lowest cost per intake in the entire paid stack.
 They do not replace Search Ads.
 Search Ads still handle competitor queries, information queries, and specific practice areas LSAs do not cover.
 Run both, budget them separately, and track them separately.

-What we set up
+What to set up

-Screened verification, budget and pacing controls, review generation into your Google Business Profile (LSA ranking rewards review volume and recency), lead dispute process, and weekly review of every disputed lead so Google credits you back the ones that do not count.
+Screened verification, budget and pacing controls, review generation into your Google Business Profile (LSA ranking rewards review volume and recency), a lead dispute process, and a weekly review of every disputed lead so Google credits you back the ones that do not count.

 Landing pages